trychlos/pwix-env-settings/README.md

 You have been warned: **only the application should configure the package**.

+## Issues & help

+In case of support or error, please report your issue request to our [Issues tracker](https://github.com/trychlos/pwix-env-settings/issues).

 ## Original documentation

 The rest of this documentation is originally from **4commerce**.
 See also [the Github original repository](https://github.com/4commerce-technologies-AG/meteor-package-env-settings/).

+It may have been fixed for some typos.

 P. Wieser
 - Last updated on 2023, May 12th